 Powerful Early Game – Warlocks have access to some of the most powerful early game minions in Hearthstone.
 While some builds decide to ignore the early game in order to Life Tap for the first few turns and start with a powerful mid game (Twilight Drake, Mountain Giant), it’s generally really easy for the Warlock to dominate the first turns if the deck is built to support that.
 The Discard theme also allows the Warlock to swing the early game tempo heavily with combos like Malchezaar's Imp + Soulfire or any card discarding a Silverware Golem.

 Strong AoE Clears – Warlock is known for their ability to control wide boards really well with their AoE cards.
-Hellfire and Abyssal Enforcer are good at dealing with low health boards, Felfire Potion can clear anything up to 5 health, while Twisting Nether is a full board wipe no matter how big the minions are.
-On top of that, Shadowflame is a flexible AoE tool – it can be played on a smaller minion to deal two or three damage, or it can be played on a huge 8/8 to deal a massive eight AoE damage.
+Hellfire and Abyssal Enforcer are good at dealing with low to medium health boards, Felfire Potion can clear anything up to 5 health, while Twisting Nether is a full board wipe no matter how big the minions are.
+Shadowflame is a flexible AoE tool – it can be played on a smaller minion to deal two or three damage, or it can be played on a huge 8/8 to deal a massive eight AoE damage.
+On top of that, a well-timed Defile can clear a big board for just 2 mana.

 Access to Unlimited Card Draw – Well, maybe not exactly “unlimited” because it’s limited by the health, but the truth is that card draw is not as important in matchups where the health is a problem.
 No matter what Warlock deck you play, it’s more or less built around the Hero Power.
 Faster decks for Warlocks don’t need to play card draw because once they run out of steam, they still draw two cards per turn instead of one.
 And in slower decks, you don’t need to play any extra sources of card draw because you can Life Tap almost as much as you want.